 The Utah Valley Home Builders Association is looking out for its members.
 Advocacy to local, state and national policy makers and other regulatory bodies on behalf of the building industry is a critical component of the HBA’s mission.
 Get involved by joining the Government Affairs Committee.
 The Government Affairs committee meets on the third Thursday of each month at 4:00 pm.
-Next meeting is June 15, 2017.
+Next meeting is August 17, 2017 at NOON.
+(In August we will be meeting at noon and not 4:00 pm).
 RSVP 801-225-8893.
-Below is the current items the committee is working on:
+Below are the current items the committee is working on:

 * A Class Action Law Suit against Timpanogos Special Service District (TSSD) is moving forward to recover impact fees paid since 2009.
-A trial date has been set for mid-June.
-The law firm of Kirton & McConkie has been secured to help move the lawsuit forward.
+The class action suit went to court and a judgement resulted in 54% of the impact fees paid from 2009-2014 to be recovered to the applicant who took out the building permit.
+The next law suit goes to court on August 2.
+The law firm of Kirton & McConkie has been secured by Anderson, Call & Wilkinson, to help move the lawsuit forward.
 Visit the website www.tssdcase.com for more details.

 *IMPACT FEES.
 2017 is definitely a busy year for our local municipalities to revisit their Impact Fee studies.

 American Fork , Impact fees were raised $3,500 to a total of $17,156 at the July 11th council meeting.
 In effect October 10, 2017.
 UVHBA was effective in getting the Road Impact Fee lowered from the proposed $5000 to $3,548.